-SiteMeter limits itself by unique visitors - the free SiteMeter service will show you information about the latest 100 unique visitors to your website.
+SiteMeter limits itself by unique visitors - the free SiteMeter service (not recommended) will show you information about the latest 100 unique visitors to your website.
 StatCounter limits itself by page views - the free StatCounter service will show you information about the latest 100 page views from your website.

 Both SiteMeter and StatCounter provide a limited amount of complementary information.
 SiteMeter provides first and last page viewed, for 100 unique visitors.
 StatCounter aggregates information about the unique visitors, for 100 (or 500, in some cases) page views.

 But both are equally useful.
 Fortunately, both are equally priced - free.
 And both will provide more data, for various fees.

 SiteMeter makes it easier to spot trends.
 With StatCounter, at any time, you can see information on only the last 100 page views.
 Since you hopefully have, on the average, more than 1 page view / unique visitor, the information recorded by StatCounter is overwritten, more often, by newer information.
 So you will find yourself checking StatCounter more frequently, to get information about trends.
 SiteMeter has a graph of page view and visitor counts, by hour, for the day in question, that is not provided by StatCounter.